 I’m noticing that more homeowners are choosing quartz over granite these days, and I wanted to share some of their reasons.
-I certainly wouldn’t to tell anyone what they should or should not choose for their own home, but as you’ve probably guessed from the title of this post, I’m a big fan of quartz.
+I certainly wouldn't tell anyone what they should or should not choose for their own home, but as you’ve probably guessed from the title of this post, I’m a big fan of quartz.
 As I see it, there are a lot of quartz countertop pros and not a lot of cons.
 However, it's important to consider the cons of quartz countertops, such as susceptibility to scratches and the need for careful maintenance.

 Quartz countertops versus granite: What's the difference?